alastair-lewis/portfolio-2026/README.md

 # Portfolio 2026

 Hey!
 I'm **Alastair Lewis**, a Senior Software Engineer at Shopify based in Toronto.
-This is my personal portfolio site -- a place to show off the projects I've worked on, my experience, and a bit about who I am.
+This is my personal portfolio site, a place to show off the projects I've worked on, my experience, and a bit about who I am.

 ## What's Inside

 The site is a single-page portfolio with the following sections:

-- **Hero** -- A quick intro and call to action
+- **Hero**: A quick intro and call to action
-- **About** -- A bit about me and the tech I work with
+- **About**: A bit about me and the tech I work with
-- **Projects** -- Highlights from my work at Shopify, Air Canada, and IBM
+- **Projects**: Highlights from my work at Shopify, Air Canada, and IBM
-- **Experience** -- Career timeline from IBM through to Shopify
+- **Experience**: Career timeline from IBM through to Shopify
-- **Education** -- Where I studied (Queen's University, B.Sc.
+- **Education**: Where I studied (Queen's University, B.Sc.
 Computing)
-- **Contact** -- Ways to get in touch
+- **Contact**: Ways to get in touch

 ## Tech Stack